School of Music Academy

 Rudolf Haken, viola

-Dennis Helmrich, theory
+Dennis Helmrich, theory and piano

 Dmitri Kouzov, cello